etingof/apacheconfig/README.md

                         of the config entry by [] --lowercasenames      All options found in the config will be converted to lowercase
+  --nostripvalues       All values found in the config will not be right-
+                        stripped
   --useapacheinclude    Consider "include ..." as valid include statement --includeagain        Allow including sub-configfiles multiple times --includerelative     Open included config files from within the location of